leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

     ![Create Exadata Cloud Infra](./images/create-exa-cloud-infra.png " ")

-    In the Create Exadata Infrastructure Page, Provide basic information for the Exadata Cloud Infrastructure
+    In the Create Exadata Infrastructure Page, Provide basic information for the Exadata Cloud Infrastructure.

  5. **Compartment**: Select a compartment for the Exadata infrastructure.
     ![Select Compartment](./images/select-compartment.png " ")